 What we learned from Slack’s content marketing strategy

 Chances are, you’ve already come across this name before, and perhaps you’re even using this tool.
-Slack is a team collaboration app with a wide range of features.
-It allows users to chat one-on-one, and also in groups, and can be used across multiple platforms and devices.
+Slack is a team collaboration app designed for workplaces, with a wide range of features.
+It allows users to chat one-on-one, and also in groups, and can also be used across multiple platforms and devices.

 Now, here’s an interesting fact: Stewart Butterfield, the man behind Slack, never planned to create an instant messaging app.
 He started with a gaming project way back in the early 2000s but hit a roadblock after the dot-com bubble burst.
 Even though he wasn’t able to raise any money for this project, his team had built an image-sharing app as part of this gaming venture.
 This went on to become Flickr, and it was eventually sold to Yahoo for $35 million.